More moisture and hydration

 Always use a high-quality, 100% mineral sunscreen if you have rosacea.
 Titanium dioxide and zinc oxide are both included in mineral sunscreens.
 Minerals do not penetrate the skin; they sit on top of it.
 This significantly reduces the likelihood of inflammation.

 High-quality mineral sunscreens may also contain beneficial components that lessen inflammation and irritation.
-The same zinc oxide found in newborn diaper rash treatment may also be calming; it is a component in mineral sunscreen.
+The same zinc oxide found in newborn diaper rash treatment may also be calming; it is a component of mineral sunscreen.